jacobtomlinson/website/content/posts/2022/2022-01-28-docker-desktop-for-mac-alternatives-for-developers.md

 - Run an Nginx container that serves an HTML file from my MacBook on port 8080.
 - Run my Nginx container again with the WiFi turned off.
 - Create a `kind` cluster.
-- Modify the resources that Docker has access to.
+- Modify the hardware allocation that Docker has access to.

+I'll score each option out of 5, a point for volumes, ports, works offline, runs kind and can easily modify the hardware allocation.

 For my testing I'm going to create a directory in my home directory called `test` on my Mac with an `index.html` file in that looks like this: